TobiasSonndag/DscTemplated/README.md

 Update-DscConfiguration -Wait -Verbose
 ```
 # Get GUID
 For an SMB Pull Server you need a GUID.
 I use the Active Directory GUID of the Computer Object.
+I prepare the node with another PowerShell Script: "Update-PowerShellDscLcm" \
+\
 You can also generate a GUID and set it on the node.

 ```Powershell
 $NewGuid = [guid]::NewGuid().ToString()